Top Chef: Wisconsin: Contestant progress

-The chef(s) did not receive immunity for winning the Elimination Challenge.
+The chef(s) won immunity for the next Elimination Challenge.

 Following Episode 5 of Last Chance Kitchen, Kaleena rejoined the competition and Soo was introduced as a new competitor.

 Following the final episode of Last Chance Kitchen, Laura rejoined the competition.

 Manny won the first part of the blind taste test in Episode 12 but placed in the bottom for the second part of the challenge.